 Then again, isn’t that the case with everything edible?
 Well, I have to admit, there are some packaged sweets out there that beat the crap out of homemade, so, I’ll leave it at that.

 Finally, for those who have inquired, I used THIS recipe for the Muhammara.
-However, I changed it a bit.
+But I changed it a bit.
 I used fresh roasted red peppers instead of the jarred, reduced the 3/4 cup of oil to 1/2 cup, added a teaspoon of smoked paprika, and an extra 1/4 cup of bread crumbs.

-I hope your Mezze is a-mezze-ing!
+I hope your Mezze is as a-mezze-ing tasting as mine was!

 Cucumber Yogurt Dipping Sauce (Raita) adapted from The Indian Grocery Store Demystified by Linda Bladholm